Prostate Cancer Treatment Overview

 OTHER PSA EVALUATIONS

 - Grade Group 1 = Gleason 6 (or less).
 Cancer cells look very similar to healthy cells and are considered low-grade.
-This is the most favorable risk prostate cancer.
+This is the most favorable risk of prostate cancer.

 - Grade Group 2 = Gleason 3+4=7.
 There are mainly low-grade cells but with some more aggressive cancer cells.
 Often called “favorable intermediate,” the prognosis for cure is still very good.